bagher2901/bagher2901/README.md

 ## 🚀 Core Skills:

 ### Programming Languages
-Proficient in Python, Java, Nodejs, C++, and SQL, using them as foundational tools for secure programming.
+Experienced in Python, Java, Nodejs, C++, and SQL, using them as foundational tools for secure programming.
 ### AI & Machine Learning
 Skilled in Deep Learning and Reinforcement Learning, applying these to bolster cybersecurity defenses.
 ### Ethical Hacking & Security